Woah Vicky Sizzles In Hot Pink Lace Lingerie And Bright Blue Hair

-Social media star Victoria Waldrip, who is more widely known as Woah Vicky, wowed her 3 million Instagram followers after posting a triple-picture update where she wore a pink lace lingerie set.
+Social media star Victoria Waldrip, who is more widely known as Woah Vicky, wowed her 3 million Instagram followers after posting a triple-picture update in which she wore a pink lace lingerie set.

 The set was from Rihanna's fashion line Savage x Fenty.
 The bra was a classic demi-cup style with added underwire for support.
 The background fabric of the bra was a hot pink color that flattered the Instagram model's sun-kissed skin.
 Red lace covered the cups, adding even more color to the ensemble in addition to another sultry element.
 The lace also created a pretty scalloped edge along the hem of the bra.

 Woah Vicky coupled the top with a pair of matching panties.
-They were a high-rise silhouette with sides that extended up towards the model’s waist to accentuate her hourglass figure.
+They were a high-rise silhouette with sides that extended up to the model's waist, accentuating her hourglass figure.

 The singer and songwriter accessorized with a large chunky chain necklace, a white cuff bracelet, and a number of decorative rings.

-Woah Vicky posted two pictures and one video in total.
-The location was geotagged as Los Angeles, California.

 In the first photo, Woah Vicky posed by sitting on a brown leather chair and angling her body to show off her physique.
-She placed on hand on her waist while used the other the snap the selfie.
+She placed one hand on her waist while using the other to snap the selfie.
 In the second, she faced the camera directly and bent one leg while extending the other.
-Last but not least, she uploaded a video where she filmed herself in the mirror’s reflection before panning over to offer a glimpse of her barking pup.
+Last but not least, she uploaded a video where she filmed herself in the mirror's reflection before panning over to offer a glimpse of her barking pup.

-Fans went wild over the new upload and awarded the post over 165,000 likes and more than 2,100 comments.
+Fans went wild over the new upload and awarded the post more than 165,000 likes and 2,100-plus comments.

 "Go 'head girl break the internet," raved one awestruck user, emphasizing the sentiment with three fire symbols.